About Niagara University New — In Depth

 Frequently Asked Questions

-To register to vote in Niagara University, New York, residents can register online through the New York State Board of Elections's website, by mail, or in person at the Niagara County elections office.
+To register to vote in Niagara University, New York, residents can register online through the New York State Board of Elections website, by mail, or in person at the Niagara County elections office.
 New York requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
-Voters can verify their registration status and find polling locations through the New York State Board of Elections's voter lookup tool.
-For local municipal elections in Niagara University, contact the Niagara County Clerk's office for schedules and ballot information.
+Voters can verify their registration status and find polling locations through the New York State Board of Elections voter lookup tool.
+For local county and state elections (Niagara University is an unincorporated community in Niagara County and does not hold municipal elections), contact the Niagara County Clerk's office for schedules and ballot information.

 Property records for Niagara University, New York are maintained by Niagara County.
 The county assessor's office holds property tax records, assessed values, and ownership information.
 Property deeds, liens, and mortgage documents are filed with the county recorder's office.
 Many counties in New York offer online portals where residents can search property records by address or owner name.
 For federal property related records, the USA.gov website provides guidance on accessing land patents, federal tax liens, and other property documentation.